b1592/hyde/les1.md

 #Les 1: Hallo

-In de eerste les maken we kennis met Ruby en het gebruik van Sublime Text.
+We maken kennis met Ruby en Sublime Text.
 We praten tegen de computer en laten de computer terugpraten.

 * This will become a table of contents (this text will be scraped).
 {:toc}